-Using automated matching
+Using AI-assisted matching

-Crowdmark can automatically match cover pages to students using OCR (optical character recognition).
+When you use Crowdmark booklets for an assessment, can automatically match cover pages to students using a form of AI called Optical Character Recognition (OCR).
 You must leave a blank space on your cover page for Crowdmark to add a region for students to write their information.
-Your student data must include First NameLast Name (or just Name) and Student ID columns.
+Your student data must include First Name, Last Name (or just Name) and Student ID columns.
 Student ID must be numeric.
 See Managing students in a course for more information about student data.

 How it works